canopy-js/canopy-js/README.md

 A paragraph node is a paragraph that begins with a "key," a colon or question-mark terminated text before the paragraph, indicating the "name" of the paragraph.
 A note is any other text, and notes are ignored by the build process.
 Paragraph nodes and notes should be separated by two newlines.
 For example:

 ```
-Topic1: This is the paragraph for Topic1.
+Topic 1: This is the paragraph for Topic 1.

-Subtopic1: This is a subtopic of Topic1.
+Subtopic 1: This is a subtopic of Topic 1.

 This key is a question?
-And it is also a subtopic of Topic1.
+And it is also a subtopic of Topic 1.

 This is a note.